arokem/pandas/doc/source/enhancingperf.rst

    install ``numexpr``.
 See the :ref:`recommended dependencies section
    <install.recommended_dependencies>` for more details.

-The major benefit of using :func:`~pandas.eval` for expression evaluation rather than just straight-up Python is two-fold: large :class:`~pandas.DataFrame` objects are evaluated more efficiently and large expressions are evaluated all at once by the underlying engine (by default ``numexpr`` is used for evaluation).
+The point of using :func:`~pandas.eval` for expression evaluation rather than plain Python is two-fold: 1) large :class:`~pandas.DataFrame` objects are evaluated more efficiently and 2) large arithmetic and boolean expressions are evaluated all at once by the underlying engine (by default ``numexpr`` is used for evaluation).

 .. note::